Nearly Optimal $L_p$ Risk Minimization: Lifting Formulation for Upper Semideviation Risk Measure

-Although the outer concave layer has disappeared in the formulation~\eqref{eq1form} above, our original concerns are not eradicated.
-To begin with, problem~\eqref{eq1form} still contains a nested structure, and the existed optimal methods in~\cite{zhang2024optimal} for solving this problem require the joint convexity of the objective function with respect to $(x,z)$.
-However, the joint convexity is not guaranteed, and we illustrate this through a trivial example.
-Consider the one-dimensional case that $F(x,\xi)=16$ with probability $\frac{1}{2}$, $F(x,\xi)=4x^2$ with probability $\frac{1}{2}$, $X=[-1,1]$ and $c=1$.
-In this case, $E[F(x,\xi)]=8+2x^2$ and the objective function for problem~\eqref{eq1form} under $z=1$ is

-The second derivative for the function above with respect to $x$ is $24x^2-28<0$, which gives the concavity of this function with respect to $x$.
-It shows that the objective function for problem~\eqref{eq1form} is not jointly convex with respect to $(x,z)$ in this case.
+Although the outer concave layer has disappeared in the formulation~\eqref{eq1form} above, our original concerns still remain.
+To begin with, problem~\eqref{eq1form} still contains a nested structure, and the existing optimal methods in~\cite{zhang2024optimal} for solving this problem require the joint convexity of the objective function with respect to $(x,z)$.
+However, the joint convexity is not guaranteed~\footnote{We illustrate this through a trivial example.
+Consider the one-dimensional case that $F(x,\xi)=16$ with probability $1/2$, $F(x,\xi)=4x^2$ with probability $\tfrac{1}{2}$, $X=[-1,1]$ and $c=1$.
+In this case, $E[F(x,\xi)]=8+2x^2$ and the objective function in problem~\eqref{eq1form} under $z=1$ is $8+2x^2+[16-(8+2x^2)]^2/2+1/4=2x^4-14x^2+161/4$, with the second derivative with respect to $x$ being $24x^2-28<0$.
+Thus, the objective function for problem~\eqref{eq1form} is not convex with respect to $x$ under fixed $z=1$, hence not jointly convex with respect to $(x,z)$.} (the convexity with respect to $x$ is not even guaranteed under fixed $z>0$).
 Therefore, our next goal is to get rid of the inner nested structure.
 It can be reached similarly through introducing another one-dimensional auxiliary variable $y$, and hiding the value of $\E[F(x,\xi)]$ inside the optimal new auxiliary variable $y^*(x)$.
-More specifically, we define the upper semideviation risk measure from the target $y$ as $R_y(U):=\E^\frac{1}{2}\left[(U-y)_+^2\right]$.
-Based on Lemma~\ref{lem1form}, $R_y(U)$ can also be reformulated as
+More specifically, we define the upper semideviation risk measure from the target $y$ as $R_y(U):=\E^{1/2}[(U-y)_+^2]$.
+Similar to Lemma~\ref{lem1form}, $R_y(U)$ can also be reformulated as